rgerganov/py-air-control/README.md

 ```
 airctrl --ipaddr 192.168.1.1 --wifi-ssid <your_wifi_ssid> --wifi-pwd <your_wifi_password>
 ```
-_Note: this feature is only available in protocol version 1
+_Note: this feature is only available for devices that work over HTTP_

 Usage in the local network
 ---